Ronald Gene Simmons: Pretrial proceedings

+The question of Simmons' indigence was raised again, and "heated words" were exchanged between Patterson and the defense.
+John Harris said the defense lacked funds for various psychological and laboratory tests.
+Patterson told the defense that anyone receiving a $917 pension was not indigent, and if they didn't want to continue the case, Simmons, "in two hours' time, could have a flock of attorneys" attracted by the notoriety of the case.

+A hearing to discuss the suppression of evidence was held on April 4.
+Paul McDonald, chief firearms examiner for the state Crime Laboratory, testified that bullets recovered from the bodies of Kathy Kendrick and James Chaffin came from the revolver Simmons handed Police Chief Herb Johnston when he surrendered.
+Dr. Bennett Preston, assistant state medical examiner, said Kendrick was killed by four gunshots to the head and Chaffin by a gunshot to the right eye.
+Ten witnesses testified to the authenticity of the items seized as evidence and how they were obtained.
+Circuit Judge John Patterson declined to suppress any of the evidence submitted by the prosecution.

+On April 5, Judge Patterson issued an order prohibiting prosecutors in any trial from presenting evidence involving past criminal charges against Simmons.

 Trial for Russellville shootings

 In his first trial, Simmons was charged with murdering Kendrick and Chaffin, attempting to murder five others, and kidnapping a sixth on December 28, 1987.

-In a plea arraignment on March 24, 1989, Simmons spoke for the first time in court since his arrest and pleaded innocent to four capital murder charges, five counts of attempted capital murder, and one count of kidnapping and saying, "In the interest of justice...
-I request a speedy trial.
-In the same hearing, acting on a request by Simmons attorneys, Judge Patterson ruled that the trial for the Russellville spree would take place in Franklin County.

 Simmons wanted the death penalty from the very beginning.
 A death sentence, under Arkansas law, was only permitted upon a jury's recommendation.
-If he had pled guilty, the only available sentence would have been life imprisonment without the possibility of parole.
+If he had pleaded guilty, the only available sentence would have been life imprisonment without parole.

+During the first trial, officers from the Franklin and Pope County sheriff's offices, the Ozark Police Department, and Troop H of the State Police at Fort Smith provided security.
+Several officers escorted Simmons between the Franklin County Courthouse and the Pope County Detention Center, 47 miles apart, each day.
+The U.S. Marshals Service provided a metal detector to check people for weapons.

-Defended by two local court-appointed attorneys, John Harris and Robert "Doc" Irwin, Simmons' first trial began on May 9, 1988, in Ozark—moved there because of widespread news coverage.
-A seven-man, five-woman, all white, with two alternates, was selected on Monday, May 9 from a jury pool of 113 people.
-The jury was overwhelmingly older, working-class, with limited formal education.
+Defended by two local court-appointed attorneys, John Harris and Robert "Doc" Irwin, Simmons' first trial began on Monday, May 9, 1988, in Ozark—moved there because of widespread news coverage.
+A seven-man, five-woman, all-white jury, with two alternates, was selected on Monday, May 9 from a jury pool of 113 people.
+Jury selection took about 6 hours.
+The jury was overwhelmingly older, working-class, and with limited formal education.